Ivo-Balbaert/The_Way_to_Mojo/book/2_Setting_up_a_development_environment.md

 By default, Mojo code is AOT (Ahead Of Time) compiled.
 But Mojo can also be interpreted or JIT-compiled, as in the Mojo Playground (see ??) or the Mojo REPL.
 If the Mojo app contains dynamic (Python) code, this is executed by running the dynamic code at compile time with an embedded CPython interpreter.
 This mechanism also makes possible compile-time meta-programming.

+**Runtime**
+- to call the CPython interpreter and call with the Mojo compiler ??
+- a built-in GC to clean up Python objects, based on reference counting

 **Standard library**
 Mojo has a growing standard library called `MojoStdlib` , which already contains a growing number of *modules*, such as Atomic, Benchmark, List, OS, Tensor, Testing, and so on (see § ??).